jakey-wan-kenobi/yay/README.md

 3. Go into local terminal and run `npm run up`
 4. Watch the server restart on the remote (live) server

 So now there's no need to sync local and remote scripts by copy/pasting.
-Next step would be to auto-upload the changes on save (either a watch script, or with something like save-commands for atom editor).
+Next step would be to auto-upload the changes on save (either a watch script, or with something like save-commands for atom editor), so we run the `npm run up` command on save.

 **Process for Deploying to Remote Server**